Examining the Impact of Fair Trade on Poor Countries

 Most fair trade producers do still also operate within their own local markets, but increasingly their focus is those foreign sales, as they are more profitable in the short term.
 This can leave the local markets under stocked, under served and/or offering goods that are priced out of the reach of locals, essentially having a great negative impact on the poorest sections of these developing countries.

 The Discussion on the Impact of Fair Trade on The Poor Continues

 So, who is right?
-Those who truly believe that fair trade aids these third world farmers and other producers in the short term, earning extra money in the short term that will allow them to spend on growing their businesses and communities.
-Or those who say that these positive short term benefits pale in comparison to the possibly negative long term effects?
+Those who truly believe that fair trade aids these third-world farmers and other producers in the short term, earning extra money in the short term that will allow them to spend on growing their businesses and communities.
+Or those who say that these positive short-term benefits pale in comparison to the possible negative long-term effects?
 The debate on the impact of fair trade on poor countries continues…